AckerlyXu/heima/articles/application-gateway/application-gateway-create-gateway-arm.md

 ## Create the application gateway configuration objects

-all configuration items must be set up before creating the application gateway.
+All configuration items must be set up before creating the application gateway.
 The following steps create the configuration items that are needed for an application gateway resource.

 ### Step 1